-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 // callbackResponse == 'foobar'

-If you have ever written an Ajax request, then you have encountered callback functions.
-Asynchronous code uses this approach since there is no guarantee when the callback will execute.
+If you’ve ever written an Ajax request, you’ve encountered callback functions.
+Asynchronous code uses this approach, since there’s no guarantee when the callback will execute.

 The problem with callbacks stems from having async code that depends on another callback.
-I will illustrate the use of
+We can use

 setTimeout to simulate async calls with callback functions.

-Feel free to follow along, the repo is out on GitHub.
-Most code snippets will come from there so you can play along.
+Feel free to follow along.
+The repo is available on GitHub, and most code snippets will come from there so you can play along.

 Behold, the pyramid of doom!